 - Bagels with cream cheese.

-Pizza – I make pizza bagels on mini bagels for the boys a lot and it’s perfect
+- Pizza – I make pizza bagels on mini bagels for the boys a lot and it’s perfect to eat one handed.

 - Cold Cut Sandwiches

 There are a million and seven options, obviously, but go with what works for your family.
 I can pretty much bribe my kids to do anything with pizza and/or smoothies so you can guess what I fall back on a lot.